jostylr/event-when/eventwhen.md

     * When.
 This is the titular notion.
 The `.when` method allows you to specify an event to emit after various specified events have all fired.
 For example, if we call a database and read a file to assemble a webpage, then we can do something like `emitter.when(["file parsed:jack.txt", "database returned:jack"], "all data retrieved:jack");
     * Scope.
 Events can be scoped.
 In the above example, each of the events are scoped based on the user jack.
 It bubbles up from the most specific to the least specific.
 Each level can access the associated data at all levels.
 For example, we can store data at the specific jack event level while having the handler at "all data retrieved" access it.
 Works the other way too.
     * Actions.
 Events should be statements of fact.
 Actions can be used to call functions and are statements of doing.
 "Compile document" is an action and is a nice way to represent a function handler.
 "Document compiled" would be what might be emitted after the compilation is done.
 This is a great way to have a running log of event --> action.
     * Stuff can be attached to events, emissions, and handlers.
-The convention is that the first bit is `data` and should be JSONable.
-The second bit is `myth` and can be functions or complicated "global" state objects not really intended for inspection.
-I find separating the two helps debugging greatly.
+Emits send data, handlers have contexts, and events have scope contexts.

-    Please note that no effort at efficiency has been made.
+    Please note that no particular effort at efficiency has been made.
 This is about making it easier to develop the flow of an application.
 If you need something that handles large number of events quickly, this may not be the right library.

 ## Files